microprediction/timemachines/FAQ.md

 easily be represented by a vector of fixed length (you might consider a dictionary interface instead, as with the river package).

-### FAQ 3: Only Point Estimates and Confidence Intervals?
+### FAQ 3: Why Only Point Estimates and Confidence Intervals?

 Yes, the skater does not return a full distribution - unless you smuggle it into the state.
 However this package was motivated by the desire to create better free turnkey distributional forecasts, at [microprediction.org](https://www.microprediction.org), and you might infer that skaters returning two numbers per horizon might be useful